 Twelve-step facilitation therapy is based on the programme devised by AA (see above).
 The difference is that you work through the stages on a one-to-one basis with a counsellor rather than in a group.

 Twelve-step facilitation therapy may be your preferred treatment option if you feel uneasy or unwilling to discuss your problems in a group setting.

 Cognitive behavioural therapy (CBT) is a talking therapy that uses a problem-solving approach to alcohol dependence.

 CBT’s approach to alcohol dependence is to identify unhelpful and unrealistic thoughts and beliefs that may be contributing towards your alcohol dependence such as:

 - "My friends would find me boring if I was sober."

 - "Just drinking one pint can’t hurt."

-Once such thoughts and beliefs are identified, you will be asked to base your behaviour on more realistic and helpful thoughts, such as:
+Once such thoughts and beliefs are identified, you'll be encouraged to base your behaviour on more realistic and helpful thoughts such as: